Next.js starter your AI actually understands. Ship internal tools in days not weeks. Pre-order $199 $499 → [Get it now]

 This is the same debounce-with-abort pattern we use in CoreUI’s search and autocomplete components.
 Combining debounce with AbortController ensures optimal performance by preventing unnecessary API calls while also cancelling in-flight requests that are no longer needed.
 Always handle AbortError separately from other errors to avoid false error logging.

-For related performance optimization, check out how to implement throttle with leading edge in JavaScript and how to create a memoization function in JavaScript.
+For related performance optimization, check out how to implement throttle with leading edge in JavaScript and how to debounce a function in JavaScript.

 Speed up your responsive apps and websites with fully-featured, ready-to-use open-source admin panel templates—free to use and built for efficiency.